vmware-archive/gfxd-demo/README.md

     gunzip data/*gz

-Ensure that the namenode URL is set correctly in `scripts/schema-hadoop.sql`.

 ### Hadoop

 The demo is intended to be run using the Pivotal HD distribution.
 An easy way to do this is by using the [PHD VM].

+Ensure that the namenode URL is set correctly in `scripts/schema-hadoop.sql`.

-### Setup
+### Setup (for Hadoop)

+The `gfxd-demo-aeq-listener-1.0.jar` file needs to be available on the GemFireXD classpath.
+When using the PHD VM, edit the `~gpadmin/Desktop/start_gfxd.sh` script and adjust it as follows:

+    # Look for the function 'startServers' and modify the sqlf/gfxd server start, adding the -classpath option
+    sqlf server start -dir=$BASEDIR/server${i} -locators=localhost[10101] -client-port=$CLIENTPORT \
+        -classpath=/home/gpadmin/gfxd-demo/gfxd-demo-aeq-listener/build/libs/gfxd-demo-aeq-listener-1.0.jar

+Restart the GemFireXD servers.

+    -server-groups=group1 \
+    -classpath=/home/gpadmin/gfxd-demo/gfxd-demo-aeq-listener/build/libs/gfxd-demo-aeq-listener-1.0.jar:/home/gpadmin/gfxd-demo/gfxd-demo-loader/build/libs/gfxd-demo-loader-1.0.jar

-The setup phase consists of starting up a GemFireXD cluster and populating the load_averages table.
+The setup phase consists of creating the schema and populating the load_averages table.
 This step is achieved with:

-    ./gradlew cycle
+    ./gradlew loadAverages

 This task performs the following actions:
 * Stop the current GemFireXD server